rlisle/home-assistant.io/source/_docs/configuration/packages.markdown

 redirect_from: /topics/packages/
 ---

 Packages in Home Assistant provide a way to bundle different component's configuration together.
-We already learned about the two configuration styles (specifying platforms entries together or individually) on the [adding devices](/docs/configuration/devices/) page.
+We already learned about the two configuration styles (specifying platforms entries together or individually) on the [setting up devices](/docs/configuration/devices/) page.
 Both of these configuration methods require you to create the integration key in the main `configuration.yaml` file.
 With packages we have a way to include different components, or different configuration parts using any of the `!include` directives introduced in [splitting the configuration](/docs/configuration/splitting_configuration).

 <div class='note tip'>
 Note that if you use packages for your configuration, the configuration reloading buttons in the configuration panel will not reload your packages.